 Whether you’re handling frogs in the wild or in captivity makes little difference.
 Both the frog’s health and your health can be placed in jeopardy without following safety measures.

-- Some frogs and toads are poisonous
+- Some frogs are poisonous

-- Wild and captive bred frogs can carry salmonella
+- They can carry salmonella

 - Squeezing frogs too hard can result in injury or death